-The 2F write clock is generated on the servo 1 card (E-A1E2, E-B1E2, E-C1E2, or E-D1E2) by a voltage controlled oscillator.
+The 2F write clock is generated on the servo 1 card (E-A1E2 or E-B1E2) by a voltage controlled oscillator.
 This output is divided by 2 on the data channel card to supply the '1F write clock' signal which is used to write data on the disk.

-The voltage controlled oscillator is controlled by the '-osc early' and '-osc late' lines from the logic 2 card (E-A1D2, E-B1D2, E-C1D2, or E-D1D2).
+The voltage controlled oscillator is controlled by the '-osc early' and '-osc late' lines from the logic 2 card (E-A1D2 or E-B1D2).
 Because one servo pulse is received for every 2 data bytes, the '1F write clock' signal is connected to a divide-by-16 counter so it can be compared to the servo pulses.
 If the write clock is too quick, a pulse is sent on the 'osc early' line; if the write clock is too slow, a pulse is sent on the 'osc late' line.
 This keeps the voltage controlled oscillator synchronized with the servo clock pulses from the disk.